-1.1.Background
+1.1.
+Background

 The Indian Institute of Technology Ropar is one of the eight IITs set up by the Ministry of Human Resource Development (MHRD), Government of India in 2008.
 In keeping with the spirit of the IIT system, this institute is committed to provide state-of-the-art technical education in a variety of fields, and also to facilitate transmission of knowledge using the latest developments in pedagogy.
-In its initial years, IIT Ropar was mentored by IIT Delhi, and the first academic session (2008-09) of IIT Ropar was held at the campus of IIT Delhi.
+In its initial years, IIT Ropar was mentored by IIT Delhi, and the first academic session (2008) of IIT Ropar was held at the campus of IIT Delhi.
 The institute started operating from the transit campus, i.e., the premises of the Government Polytechnic College for Girls (Ropar) from 18 August 2009.
 The transit campus of IIT Ropar has all the required facilities such as class rooms fitted with multimedia, faculty rooms and an administrative wing.
 The four hostels (three for boys and one for girls) on campus have modern mess halls.
 Faculty recruitment, creation of laboratories and other support facilities are in full swing.
-In a few years, the institute will be relocated to its own campus.
-The new campus is spread over an area of 500 acres, and is situated on the banks of the Satluj river.
+The institute will be relocated to its main campus next year.
+The main campus is spread over an area of 500 acres, and is situated on the banks of the Satluj river.

 1.2.
-Departments and School
+Departments, School and Centre

-Each course is offered by an academic unit which could either be a department or a school.
-The various Departments and School and their two-letter codes are given below.
+Each course is offered by an academic unit which could either be a department, school and centre.
+The various Departments and their two letter codes are given below.
 Some courses are offered jointly by multiple academic units and are classified as interdisciplinary courses; their codes are also given in Table 1.

 Name of Academic Unit (alphabetical order) Code

+Biomedical Engineering BM

+Civil Engineering CE

 Chemistry CY

 Computer Science and Engineering CS

 Electrical Engineering EE

 Humanities and Social Sciences HU

 Mathematics MA

 Mechanical Engineering ME

 Physics PH

 Table 1.
-Academic Departments and School
+Academic Departments, School and Centre